 I used to describe my self as a "not-so-concealed geeky fan of culty science fiction and similar stuff", but I think I long since fully embraced that aspect of me.
 I am very geeky and so is my partner which just creates a maelstrom of geek-out feedback loops.
-Of late I seem to have gotten back into computer games but at least it gives me something to do when I can't sleep.
+Computer games and 90's sci-fi take up a lot of my free time, but at least it gives me something to do when I can't sleep.
 Or a reason for not sleeping in the first place - I'm looking at you Mass Effect.

 If polyamory isn't your thing, but you still think we'd get on, we have just moved to York and I'm very keen to make new friends here.
 Particularly if you like doing nerdy things and/or going climbing or mountain biking etc.